 For many, the most difficult aspect of communicating well is the ability to listen.
-Often rather than just listening we are making our judgements and thinking about how to respond.
+Often rather than just listening we are making our judgments and thinking about how to respond.
 Anyone who knows his or her words will be listened to, respected and understood sees communication as a positive exchange.
 Below are some pointers to communicate that you value the person to whom you are listening.

 - Do allow children to express themselves without interruptions.